 History of the Turkish Angora

-Unlike many man-made cat breeds, the Turkish Angora is a naturally occurring breed that originated in Turkey sometime during the 15th century.
-No one knows the exact origins, but it's believed that they originated from the African wildcat, and their long, silky hair is the result of a spontaneous mutation.
-Others believe Turkish Angoras developed their longer coats as protection against harsh, snowy climates in Ankara (formerly Angora).
+Unlike many "man-made" cat breeds, the Turkish Angora is a naturally occurring breed that originated in Turkey sometime during the 15th century.
+It is believed that the angora is a descendant of the African wildcat and that its long, silky hair is either the result of a spontaneous mutation or an evolutionary adaptation to the harsh, snowy climates in Ankara (formerly Angora).

-Despite these origin stories, legend says Turkish Angoras may have originated even earlier: It's believed that Mohammad (the founder of the Islamic faith) adored cats, and once cut off his sleeve to avoid disrupting the Turkish Angora sleeping in his arms.
+Legends trace Turkish Angoras back to Mohammad, founder of the Islamic faith, who adored cats, and once cut off his sleeve to avoid disrupting the tabby-patterned Turkish Angora sleeping in his arms.

-During the 1950s, American servicemen stationed in Turkey saw the zoo's Turkish Angoras, and attempted to bring some home.
-Although the breeding program was hesitant to give up some of its cats, two cats were gifted to Colonel and Mrs. Walter Grant.
-These cats became the foundation of the American Turkish Angora breeding program.
-Over the years, many more Americans brought Turkish Angoras home and propagated the breed through the United States.
+During the 1950s, American servicemen stationed in Turkey were captivated by the zoo's Turkish Angoras.
+Although the breeding program was hesitant to give up any of its cats, two were gifted to Colonel and Mrs. Walter Grant.
+These cats became the foundation of the American Turkish angora breeding program.
+Over the years, more Americans brought Turkish angoras home and propagated the breed through the United States.

-The Cat Fanciers Association began to accept white Turkish Angoras in 1968—colored Turkish Angoras weren't registered until 1978.
-Today, Turkish Angoras are also recognized by the International Cat Fanciers Association, among other groups.
+The Cat Fanciers Association (CFA) began to accept white Turkish Angoras in 1968, but colored varieties weren't registered until 1978.
+Today, Turkish Angoras are also recognized by the International Cat Fanciers Association.

 Turkish Angora Care

 Despite the Turkish Angora's delicate, luxurious appearance, grooming is relatively simple.
-Because Turkish Angoras have a single coat, they're far less prone to tangles and matting.
+Because Turkish angoras have a single coat, they're far less prone to tangles and matting.
 Simply brush your cat's coat once per week to remove debris, and bathe as needed.
-Those with light colored Turkish Angoras may find they have to bathe their cats more frequently.
-Fortunately, many Turkish Angoras love water—and are natural swimmers!—so bath time may not be as challenging as you'd imagine.
+Fortunately, many Turkish Angoras love water and are natural swimmers, so bath time may not be as challenging as you'd imagine.

 Like all cats, your Turkish Angora may be susceptible to periodontal disease if proper dental hygiene isn't practiced.
 Daily brushing is ideal, but brushing weekly will offer your cat some protection.

 Be sure to check your cat's ears weekly for dirt, debris, or signs of infection.
-If your cat's ears are dirty, gently clean them with a soft, cotton cloth.
+If your cat's ears are dirty, gently clean the ears with a soft, cotton cloth.
 Avoid ear swabs, as they can damage the delicate, inner-ear structures.
-If your cat's ears smell funny, or appear to be red and inflamed, make an appointment with your vet ASAP—these are common signs of ear infection.

 Because the Turkish Angora has higher energy levels, you should plan to exercise your cat for 15 to 30 minutes each day.
 Playing with cat toys is a fun, easy way to help your Turkish Angora expend some energy.